 MLA is short for Modern Language Association.
 This is also one of the most commonly used academic writing style guides.
 It’s particularly common in humanities and literature and is directed towards students.
 That means you normally see it being used in student writings and research papers in humanities and literature.

-When it comes to title capitalization, the rules of MLA style are the same as APA’s.
+For title capitalization, the rules of MLA style are similar to APA’s.
 It recommends capitalizing all major words, like nouns, pronouns, verbs, and adjectives.
 Articles, prepositions, and coordinating conjunctions always remain in lowercase regardless of their length unless they make the first or last word of the title.
+See our complete MLA title case rules breakdown for a full list of what to capitalize.

 4. AMA Style

-AMA title case style is primarily used in the scientific community.
+AMA title case style is primarily used in the scientific and medical community.

 5. Bluebook Style